-In Austria, T-Mobile announced in March 2019 commercial launch with friendly customers using the 3.6 GHz band.
+T-Mobile announced in March 2019 commercial launch with friendly customers using the 3.6 GHz band.
 The operator announced it had deployed 25 base stations for this launch in rural areas.
 The terminals used are 5G routers, which allow connection in WiFi mode for households.
 The first 5G smartphones were available at the end of 2019.
-A greater variety of models and larger numbers of 5G-enabled smartphones and tablet PCs will likely hit the market in 2020.